Shriram2312/AlphaRecog/README.md

-# Alphabet Hand Gesture Recognition using Mediapipe
+# Alphabet Hand Sign Recognition using Mediapipe

 Mediapipe is a cross-platform framework which is used to build many Machine Learning pipelines for Hands, Object Detection, Face Mesh, etc.